nogibjj/IDS706_individualproject3_xk10/README.md

 ![4 17-etl-sqlite-RAW](https://github.com/nogibjj/sqlite-lab/assets/58792/b39b21b4-ccb4-4cc4-b262-7db34492c16d)

 ### Purpose:
-* This repository offers a python-based solution for automating the extraction, transfomation and loading (ETL) process of the fifa countries and audience dataset (https://github.com/fivethirtyeight/data/blob/master/fifa/fifa_countries_audience.csv).
+* This repository offers a pythons-based solution for automating the extraction, transfomation and loading (ETL) process of the fifa countries and audience dataset (https://github.com/fivethirtyeight/data/blob/master/fifa/fifa_countries_audience.csv).
 The pipeline begins by extracting data from a CSV file and then structures and inserts it into a local SQLite3 database.
 * ETL-Query:  [E] Extract a dataset from URL, [T] Transform, [L] Load into SQLite Database and [Q] Query For the ETL-Query lab:
   * [E] Extract a dataset from a URL like Kaggle or data.gov.
 JSON or CSV formats tend to work well.